KenanBek/MaxDev/redisclient/README.md

 - Updates various data types (lists, sets, hashes)

 This makes it easy to test how the maxDEV Redis client handles real-time data changes, expired keys, and pub/sub functionality.

+## Learn More

+For more information about the Redis client tool in maxDEV, visit the [Redis Client Documentation](https://maxdevapp.com/redis-client/).